fuse-compound/Fuse.MediaQuery/README.md

 I hope you find this library useful.
 It's an open source project under the MIT license and pull requests are very welcome.

 Please add issues for what you want added (but do check with the iOS & Android APIs to make sure it is possible!).
 Better yet, have a peek at the code!
-It's a really simple library and extending it is also simple.
+It's a really simple library and extending it is also simple, see [here for the commit](https://github.com/fuse-compound/Fuse.MediaQuery/commit/43af451052b44ab3b3bd828bb44ce1bcb37a3747) where we added `duration` to track.

 I'm `baggers` on the Fuse Community slack so feel free to ping me if you need anything explained.

 Peace